We Finally Know How Much Paramount+ Is Gonna Cost

 Paramount+, the new streaming service replacing CBS All Access, will launch as both an ad-supported and ad-free product.

 The service’s premium tier is set to launch March 4 and will cost $10 per month.
 It will offer some key features that will not be included with its ad-supported tier, ViacomCBS said during an investors presentation Wednesday.
 Those features will include more sports and local CBS broadcast news coverage, as well as CBS Live TV.
+It won’t be totally free of ads, though.
+A spokesperson told Gizmodo by email that the premium tier “will offer commercial-free on demand viewing but the linear feed will still have commercials.”

 The Paramount+ ad-supported tier, which will launch in June, will cost $5 per month and will have limited premium features but will still include news on demand and sports, as well as tens of thousands of episodes from the ViacomCBS content vault.